WickrInc/wickrio_addon/clients/nodejs/addons/wickrio_node.js_addon_test_version/README.md

 addon.cmdDeleteGroupConvo(vGroupID)
 addon.cmdGetReceivedMessage()
 addon.cmdSend1to1Message(members, message, ttl , bor)
-addon.cmdSend1to1Attachment(members, attachment, ttl , bor)
+addon.cmdSend1to1Attachment(members, attachment, "",ttl , bor)
-addon.cmdSendRoomMessage(vGroupID, message, ttl, bor) addon.cmdSendRoomAttachment(vGroupID, attachment, ttl, bor) addon.closeClient()
+addon.cmdSend1to1Attachment(members, attachment, displayname, ttl, bor) //if attachment is a URL you need to provide a displayname addon.cmdSendRoomMessage(vGroupID, message, ttl, bor) addon.cmdSendRoomAttachment(vGroupID, attachment, "",ttl, bor) addon.cmdSendRoomAttachment(vGroupID, attachment, displayname, ttl, bor) //if attachment is a URL you need to provide a displayname addon.closeClient()